DisnakeDev/disnake/docs/api.rst

 .. function:: on_thread_join(thread)

-    Called whenever a thread is joined or created.
-Note that from the API's perspective there is no way to differentiate between a thread being created or the bot joining a thread.
+    Called whenever your bot joins a thread.

+    .. versionchanged:: 2.4

+        This is now only dispatched when the bot joins a thread, not when a thread is created.
+        If you want an event for when a thread is created, use :ref:`on_thread_created` instead.

     Note that you can get the guild from :attr:`Thread.guild`.